shinra-dev/merkhet/README.md

 * **Project home**: https://github.com/shinra-dev/merkhet
 * **Bug reports**: https://github.com/shinra-dev/merkhet/issues

-A "merkhet" is an ancient time-keeping device, which literally means "instrument of knowing".
-The `merkhet` package offers some handy utilities for timings in R.
+The name "merkhet" is an ancient word for a kind of timekeeping device, which means the "instrument of knowing."
+The package contains several timing utilities useful for benchmarking and performance monitoring.